axonivy-market/market/market/visualvm-plugin/README.md

-The Axon.ivy VisualVM plugin enables real-time monitoring of an Axon.ivy Engine for:
+The Axon Ivy VisualVM plugin enables real-time monitoring of an Axon Ivy Engine for:

 * HTTP requests
 * System database connections and transactions